Glutathione | Compounded Injectable

 Tell your healthcare provider immediately if you:

-Develop shortness of breath, wheezing, or chest tightness
+Develop shortness of breath or wheezing

-Pregnancy and Fertility
+Pregnancy and Breastfeeding

 Overdose